 When committing to a new digital marketing strategy, commercial real estate marketers should be wary of a few things.
-With the overcrowded markets and constant construction in major metropolitan areas, it can be a challenge to know how to distinguish yourself and your property while spreading a message far and wide.
+With the overcrowded markets and constant construction in major metropolitan areas, it’s difficult to know how to distinguish your property.

-In addition, when the strategies being adopted are nontraditional and trendy, it can be hard for marketing veterans to understand how they add value or contribute to success.
+When the strategies being adopted are nontraditional, it’s hard for marketing veterans to understand how they add value.

-What most in the commercial real estate industry fail to realize is that digital marketing methods actually offer more measurable value than traditional methods.
+What most in the commercial real estate industry fail to realize is that digital marketing actually offers more measurable value than traditional methods.
 Traditional methods bring prospects and residents at largely unknown rates, whereas inbound marketing offers measurable results.